dCache/dcache-book2/config-PoolManager.md

 For each transfer at most one of each of the four unit types will match.
 If more than one unit of the same type could match the request then the most restrictive unit matches.

-The unit that matches is selected from all units defined in DCACHE, not just those for a particular unit group.
+The unit that matches is selected from all units defined in dCache, not just those for a particular unit group.
 This means that, if a unit group has a unit that could match a request but this request also matches a more restrictive unit defined elsewhere then the less restrictive unit will not match.

 **Network Unit**
 A *network unit* consists of an IP address and a net mask written as <IP-address>/<net mask>, say 111.111.111.0/255.255.255.0.
 It is satisfied, if the request is coming from a host with IP address within the subnet given by the address/netmask pair.